evanhcohen/evanhcohen/README.md

 Beyond programming, I really enjoy theater, fitness, and youth soccer refereeing.

-I love meeting people and creating new connections, so feel free to connect!
+I love meeting people and creating new connections, so feel free to reach out!

 <!--
 **evanhcohen/evanhcohen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.